mdaniyalalam/24K-2048/Problem.md

 If so, determine if it’s an even number or odd number as well.

-1.Ask the user to enter N
+1.Ask the user to enter N/
-2.Ask the user to enter n
+2.Ask the user to enter n/
 3.Calculate the value of n MOD N
 4.Calculate the value of N MOD 2
 5.If value of n MOD N is 0 then N is a divisor otherwise not